s-ruby/PiazzaPostGenerator/README.md

 # LITAI1

-To scrape Piazza:
+To scrape Piazza:<br>
-  fill in username, password, courseID in config.py call scraper and write text to a file
+  fill in username, password, courseID in config.py<br>
+  call scraper and write text to a file<br>
-To generate Text without GUI:
+To generate Text without GUI:<br>
-  call fillDict on text file
+  call fillDict on text file<br>
-To generate Text with GUI:
+To generate Text with GUI:<br>
   edit text_generator so generated texts prints out with a command arg.